sutrolabs/census-docs/sources/google-pubsub.md

----
-description: This page describes how to configure Google PubSub as a source for Census.
----

 # Google PubSub

 PubSub is Google's scalable messaging service that allows applications to send and receive messages between independent components.
 Census can act as a subscriber to a PubSub topic, allowing you to sync messages from PubSub to your destinations.